-NOTIFY may be transmitted in place of any ALIGN (see 7.2.5.2) being transmitted for clock skew management (see 7.3) or, rate matching (see 7.13), or STP initiator throttling (see 7.17.x).
-Substitution of a NOTIFY may or may not affect the ALIGN sequencing rotation (i.e., the NOTIFY may take the place of one of the ALIGNs in the rotation through ALIGN (0), ALIGN (1), ALIGN (2), or ALIGN (3) or it may delay the rotation).
+NOTIFY may be transmitted in place of any ALIGN (see 7.2.5.2) being transmitted for clock skew management (see 7.3) or step initiator throttling (see 7.17.x).
+Substitution of a NOTIFY may or may not affect the ALIGN sequencing-rotation (i.e., the NOTIFY may take the place of one of the ALIGNs in the rotation through ALIGN (0), ALIGN (1), ALIGN (2), or ALIGN (3) or it may delay the rotation).
 A specific NOTIFY shall not be transmitted a second time until at least three ALIGNs or different NOTIFYs have been transmitted.